Comcast: Professional sports

 In 1996, Comcast bought a controlling stake in Spectacor from the company's founder, Ed Snider.
-Comcast Spectacor holdings now include the Philadelphia Flyers NHL hockey team and their home arena in Philadelphia.
-Over a number of years, Comcast became majority owner of Comcast SportsNet, as well as Golf Channel and NBCSN (formerly the Outdoor Life Network, then Versus).
+Comcast Spectacor holdings now include the Philadelphia Flyers NHL hockey team and their home arena in Philadelphia, as well as esports organization T1, in a joint venture with South Korea's SK Telecom.
+Over a number of years, Comcast became the majority owner of Comcast SportsNet, as well as Golf Channel and NBCSN (formerly the Outdoor Life Network, then Versus).
 In 2002, Comcast paid the University of Maryland $25 million for naming rights to the new basketball arena built on the College Park campus, the Xfinity Center.
 Before it was renamed for Comcast's cable subsidiary, Xfinity Center was called Comcast Center from its opening in 2002 through July 2014.
-Comcast became the sponsor of NASCAR's second-tier series renaming it the NASCAR Xfinity Series in 2015.
+Comcast became the sponsor of NASCAR's second-tier series in 2015, renaming it the NASCAR Xfinity Series.